Xion345/xion345.github.io/_posts/2015-08-05-reliable-laptop-benchmarks.md

 the turning point.

 My laptop has an Intel [Core i7 4810MQ](http://ark.intel.com/products/78937/Intel-Core-i7-4810MQ-Processor-6M-Cache-up-to-3_80-GHz) built in which is perfect to run into issues.
-Tts frequency goes from 2.8Ghz all the way up to 3.8GHz (+1Ghz !) in turbo mode.
+Its frequency goes from 2.8Ghz all the way up to 3.8GHz (+1Ghz !) in turbo mode.
 So with this processor, I can be 100% sure I will run into frequency scaling issues.